vidaldid-rte/dynawo-large-scale-validation/src/dynawo_validation/doc/Notes_development_environment.md

 ## Install Hades

+- To compare between DynaFlow and Hades, it is assumed that you already have Hades installed in your environment.

+## Install Astre

-- To compare between Hades, it is assumed that you already have Hades installed in your environment.
+- To compare between DynaWaltz and Hades, it is assumed that you already have Hades installed in your environment.